 We collect website user statistics and analyse the data with the help of services provided by third parties.
 Our aim is to improve the quality and content of our website from users’ viewpoint.
-To implement visitor tracking and analytics, the service may save their own cookies and use and combine data collected by the service about the same user on different websites.
+To run visitor tracking and analytics, the services may save their own cookies and use and combine data collected by the service about the same user on different websites.

-We make sure that the cloud or other network services we use outside the EU or EEA operate in accordance with the legislation on personal data in force at any given time.
+We ensure that the cloud or other network services we use outside the EU or EEA operate in accordance with the legislation on personal data in force at any given time.

-We also use external services on our website for purposes such as marketing monitoring and to improve our customer service.
-Below is a brief description of the external services we use.
+We also use external services on our website for purposes such as marketing monitoring, to improve our customer service, and for developing our digital services.
 We recommend that you visit the service providers’ websites to learn more about their privacy policies.

 Management of cookies